randyos-org/randyos/readme.md

 Contact me at <samuel.fiedler@proton.me>.
 Licensed under GPLv3.
 Read it in the `LICENSE` file.
+Read the project history in the `history.md` file.
 The version scheme is MAJOR.MINOR.PATCH.
-Thanks a lot to the two following GitHub repos:
+Thanks a lot to the following two GitHub repos:

   - <https://github.com/ajxs/uefi-elf-bootloader>
   - <https://github.com/stakach/uefi-bootstrap>